Scaddy00/wish_discord_bot/README.md

 ## 🏷️ Main Commands

+### Admin Commands
-- `/admin clear` — Bulk delete messages in a channel
+- `/admin clear` — Bulk delete messages in current channel
+- `/admin clear-channel` — Bulk delete messages in specified channel

+### Configuration Commands
-- `/admin config` — Manage server and bot configuration
+- `/config standard` — Execute standard bot configuration
+- `/config admin-check` — View all admin configuration data
+- `/config admin-add` — Add roles or channels to admin config
+- `/config exception-add` — Add role or channel exceptions

+### Role Management
+- `/role new` — Create new role assignment message with reactions
+- `/role assign` — Assign a role to a specific user
-- `/role assign` — Assign roles to users
+- `/role assign-all` — Assign a role to all users (with exceptions)
-- `/role remove` — Remove roles from users
+- `/role remove` — Remove a role from a specific user
-- `/role mass-assign` — Assign a role to multiple users
+- `/role remove-all` — Remove a role from all users (with exceptions)

+### Verification System
 - `/verification setup` — Set up the verification system

+### Twitch Integration
-- `/twitch add-tag` — Add tags for Twitch notifications
+- `/twitch add-tag` — Add new tags for live streams and image selection
-- `/twitch set-title` — Change Twitch stream title
+- `/twitch change-title` — Change stream titles for different tags
+- `/twitch change-streamer` — Change the streamer name
-- `/info user` — Get information about a user
+- `/twitch reset-info` — Reset last stream information

+### Information Commands
-- `/info server` — Get server statistics and info
+- `/info dreamer` — Send embed with custom Dreamer request information

+### Utility Commands
-- `/utility ...` — Various utility commands
+- `/utility emoji-to-unicode` — Get Unicode value of an emoji

+### Rule Commands
+- `/rule new` — Create new rule messages with reactions

 *And many more!
 Use `/help` or check the code for the full list.*